How to check certificate integrity and verification results with the openssl command and options

 ・Private key (.key)

-Check "integrity" using openssl command
+Check the "integrity" using the openssl command

 openssl x509 -issuer_hash -noout -in example.com.crt